Pollinator

 A pollinator is an animal that moves pollen from the male anther of a flower to the female stigma of a flower.
 This helps to bring about fertilization of the ovules in the flower by the male gametes from the pollen grains.

 Insects are the major pollinators of most plants, and insect pollinators include all families of bees and most families of aculeate wasps; ants; many families of flies; many lepidopterans (both butterflies and moths); and many families of beetles.
 Vertebrates, mainly bats and birds, but also some non-bat mammals (monkeys, lemurs, possums, rodents) and some lizards pollinate certain plants.
 Among the pollinating birds are hummingbirds, honeyeaters and sunbirds with long beaks; they pollinate a number of deep-throated flowers.
 Humans may also carry out artificial pollination.

 A pollinator is different from a pollenizer, a plant that is a source of pollen for the pollination process.

 Background

 Plants fall into pollination syndromes that reflect the type of pollinator being attracted.
 These are characteristics such as: overall flower size, the depth and width of the corolla, the color (including patterns called nectar guides that are visible only in ultraviolet light), the scent, amount of nectar, composition of nectar, etc. For example, birds visit red flowers with long, narrow tubes and much nectar, but are not as strongly attracted to wide flowers with little nectar and copious pollen, which are more attractive to beetles.
 When these characteristics are experimentally modified (altering colour, size, orientation), pollinator visitation may decline.

+Although non-bee pollinators have been seen to be less effective at depositing pollen than bee pollinators one study showed that non-bees made more visits than bees resulting in non-bees performing 38% of visits to crop flowers, outweighing the ineffectiveness of their ability to pollinate.

 It has recently been discovered that cycads, which are not flowering plants, are also pollinated by insects.
 In 2016, researchers showed evidence of pollination occurring underwater, which was previously thought not to happen.